Primary school timetable software

 See how Bell Path fits real school pressure.

-These stories come from real Bell Path school planning work, with school names and identifying details kept private.
+De-identified planning stories based on Bell Path workflow patterns, with school names and identifying details kept out.

 The planner did not need another hero effort.
 She needed a timetable process she could defend before term started.